-There are so many theories about Elvis Presley’s untimely demise – now nearly 40 years ago – at the age of just 42.
+There are so many theories about Elvis Presley’s untimely demise – now 40 years ago – at the age of just 42.
 His passing deeply affected many, many people; in my home town there’s a bloke who’s been wandering around ever since waving The King’s albums at passers by.

 Some say Elvis faked his own death when space aliens found out that he had masterminded the JFK assassination.
 Some say he’s still alive and well, and running a chip shop in Eltham but I don’t buy that; were he alive today he’d be 81 and married to a Kardashian.
 Or possibly Caitlyn Jenner.

 Popular folklore tells us Elvis Presley died on the toilet with a cheeseburger in one hand and a syringe in the other.
 Which is partially true – but new scientific research offers another potential explanation for the ill-health that ultimately led to the King’s early demise.

 And of course, Our Microbial Overlords might have played a large part in it.

 Cross My Heart, Hope to Die